clojure-cookbook/clojure-cookbook/README.md

-# Clojure Cookbook Contribution Hub
+# Clojure Cookbook

-We're building a book, and we want your help!

-*Clojure Cookbook* is set to be O'Reilly's next book in the [Cookbook Series](http://shop.oreilly.com/category/series/cookbooks.do).
+*Clojure Cookbook* marks Clojure's entry into O'Reilly's prestigious [Cookbook Series](http://shop.oreilly.com/category/series/cookbooks.do).
 The book details a large number of Clojure recipes – pairs of problems and solutions – covering a wide number of common topics.

+Clojure Cookbook doesn't just teach you Clojure, it also shows you how to use the language and many of its common libraries.
+The most difficult part of mastering any language is knowing how to apply it, in an idiomatic way, to tasks that real software developers encounter every day.
+This is especially true of Clojure.

+With code recipes that teach you how to use the language in a variety of domains, Clojure Cookbook goes beyond simply teaching Clojure syntax and semantics.
+It contains annotated example code with detailed analysis and explanation for hundreds of real programming tasks.
+You can read the book straight through to gain insights about Clojure, or use it as a reference to solve particular problems

 ## Contributing

-**As of Jan.
+As of Jan.
 10, 2014 we are preparing the book for print.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more info.**
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more info.

-The goal behind the *Clojure Cookbook* is to build the **best** cookbook we can.
-We plan to do this by leveraging the breadth of experience across the entire community.
-We hope the rest of the community will rise to the occasion and contribute their best Clojure recipes.

-Every author of an accepted contribution will receive a *free digital copy of the book* and abundant credit in the book.
-Authors of five or more recipes will receive a signed physical copy of the book (and major kudos!)
-Write a whole chapter and we might have to see if we can get your name on the cover :wink:.

-**No contribution is too small**.
-We welcome anything from typo fixes or ideas for recipes all the way to complete recipes and anything in between.
-You can find more information on how to contribute in our [CONTRIBUTING.md](CONTRIBUTING.md) document.

 ## Building the Book